griffenliu/phaser3/worklog.md

 * I need to find a way to allow for non-English error messages in Errors and console warnings.
 * I'd like to find a way to allow for non-English jsdocs as well, inline in the code, but not sure how without using some kind of build script (which may not be a bad idea?)

+### 6th November 2015

+Added the new WebGL classes Attribute (for working with vertex attributes) and VertexArrayBuffer (for, well have a guess).
+Updated the batched Point renderer to use them.

 ### 5th November 2015

 Today should really be all about particle fireworks, right?
 Alas that's not likely, but it's a good incentive to get the batch renderer done.